vantage-sh/docs.vantage.sh/docs/budgets.md

 1. From the top navigation, click **Financial Planning**.
 2. On the left navigation, select **Budget Alerts**.
 3. At the top, click **Configure Alert**.
-4. The **New Budget Alert** pop-up window is displayed.
+4. The **New Budget Alert** modal is displayed.
 Configure the following parameters:
-   - For **Budget**, select the budget the alert applies to.
+   - For **Budget**, select the budget for which the alert applies.
    - For **If Costs Exceed**, select a percentage threshold (e.g., 85% of the budget).
 You'll receive an alert only if the threshold is reached.
    - Optionally, enter a period of observation within the month (e.g., “10 days from the start of the month” or “5 days before the end of the month").
-   - For **Email recipients**, select recipients who are members of your team in Vantage you want to receive the alert.
+   - For **Email recipients**, select recipients, who are members of your team in Vantage, you want to receive the alert.
-   - Optionally, select any Slack or Microsoft Teams channels, based on your configuration, you want to receive the alert.
+   - Optionally, select any Slack or Microsoft Teams channels you want to receive the alert.
    <details><summary>Click to view example image</summary>
     <div style={{display:"flex", justifyContent:"center"}}>
         <img alt="A budget alert configured to send to one user and a Slack team 10 days before the end of the month." width="50%" src="/img/configure-budget-alert.png" />